Perfect season: FIFA World Cup

 The likelihood of a national team in the FIFA World Cup winning all its matches in regulation time to become the champion is much higher than most clubs in their domestic league, as the finals tournament in its current format lasts only seven games.
 This feat has been achieved three times, by Uruguay in the inaugural 1930 tournament, and by Brazil in 1970 and 2002.
 This is not counting the qualifying round of the tournament, which lasts over a year and has had a varied format since 1934.
 Only the Brazilian team of 1970 has won every game in the qualification and final rounds of a single tournament, a total of 13 games.
 As there was no qualifying phase for the 1930 tournament, Uruguay also won all the games they played to become champions.
-In 2010, the Netherlands came very close achieving the same feat as Brazil did in 1970.
+In 2010, the Netherlands came very close, achieving the same feat as Brazil did in 1970.
 The Netherlands won 8 out of 8 qualifying games and went on to win the next 6 World Cup matches in regulation time only to lose in extra time to Spain in the final, ending with a 14–0–1 record.
-In 1998 France became the only host nation to win all seven games of the FIFA World Cup and win the tournament.
-In the quarter-finals, however, they defeated Italy on penalties; wins (and also losses) on penalties are represented as a draw in statistics.